 If you’re unable to do so (social media can be SO tempting!), use a blue light blocker app or glasses.

-The science behind why this is beneficial: The light receptors in the eyes are linked to the time-keeper in the brain that regulates when we sleep and when we are awake (called the circadian rhythm).
+The science behind why this is beneficial: The light receptors in the eyes are linked to the time-keeper in the brain that regulates when we sleep and when we are awake (called the circadian rhythm, or sleep cycle).
 Since blue light indicates wakefulness, we do not want to confuse this signal within 1-2 hours prior to bedtime.

 6. Also limit bright light exposure to no more than 1-2 hours prior to bedtime